ChanthMiao/ghc-wiki-mirror/ghc-kinds/kind-inference.md

 ```

-Then the rule intantiates each '_' independently with
+Then the rule instantiates each '_' independently with
 a clairvoyantly guessed monotype (provided it does not mention
 the 'vs', or 'a' in this example), and off you go.